-- (a) PAS 40 (Amendment), Investment Property.
-The amendment clarifies the interrelationship of PFRS 3 and PAS 40 in determining the classification of property as an investment property or owner-occupied property, and explicitly requires an entity to use judgment in determining whether the acquisition of an investment property is an acquisition of an asset or a group of asset in accordance with PAS 40, or a business combination in accordance with PFRS 3. - (b) PFRS 3 (Amendment), Business Combinations.
-It clarifies that PFRS 3 does not apply to the accounting for the formation of any joint arrangement under PFRS 11, Joint Arrangements, in the consolidated financial statements of the joint arrangement itself.

-(c) PFRS 13 (Amendment), Fair Value Measurement.
-The amendment clarifies that the scope of the exception for measuring the fair value of a group of financial assets and financial liabilities on a net basis (the portfolio exception) applies to all contracts within the scope of and accounted for in accordance with PAS 39 or PFRS 9, regardless of whether they meet the definition of financial assets or financial liabilities as defined in PAS 32.
+- PAS 40 (Amendment), Investment Property.
+The amendment clarifies the interrelationship of PFRS 3, Business Combinations, and PAS 40 in determining the classification of property as an investment property or owner-occupied property, and explicitly requires an entity to use judgment in determining whether the acquisition of an investment property is an acquisition of an asset or a group of asset in accordance with PAS 40 or a business combination in accordance with PFRS 3. - PFRS 3 (Amendment), Business Combinations Scope Exceptions for Joint Ventures.
+The amendment clarifies that PFRS 3 does not apply to the accounting for the formation of any joint arrangement under PFRS 11, Joint Arrangement, in the financial statements of the joint arrangement itself. - PFRS 13 (Amendment), Fair Value Measurement.
+The amendment clarifies that the scope of the exception for measuring the fair value of a group of financial assets and financial liabilities on a net basis (the portfolio exception) applies to all contracts within the scope of and accounted for in accordance with PAS 39, Financial Instruments: Recognition and Measurement, or PFRS 9, Financial Instruments, regardless of whether they meet the definition of financial assets or financial liabilities as defined in PAS 32, Financial Instruments: Presentation.